aelious/4143-PLC-Nagel/Assignments/P03/README.md

 ### Stephanie Nagel
 ### Description:

-Utilize go get to import a package :-)
+Utilize go get to import a package and download and manipulate an image from the web! :-)

 ### Files